Stocks rise on Wall Street, holding near their record highs

-Stocks rose on Wall Street Monday and remained near record highs set last week after investors welcomed an update from the Federal Reserve.
+Stocks were mostly higherly on Wall Street Monday and remained near record highs set last week after investors welcomed an update from the Federal Reserve.

 Technology stocks, which benefit from low interest rates, did much of the heavy lifting for the broader market.
 Health care companies also had solid gains and helped lift the benchmark S&P 500.